Swisttal

-Swisttal is a municipality in the Rhein-Sieg district, in North Rhine-Westphalia, Germany.
+Swisttal (/de/, lit.
+'Swist Valley') is a municipality in the Rhein-Sieg district, in North Rhine-Westphalia, Germany.
 Swisttal received its names from a brook named Swist, which flows in the middle of the municipality.

 Geography

 Swisttal is situated approximately 15 km west of Bonn.
 It covers an area of approx. 65 km² (of which 10 km² is forest, part of the Kottenforst, and 49 km² is used for agriculture).

 Subdivisions

 The municipality consists of the following parishes: